okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 ### Create a service

 We create a Kubernetes service to expose things such as the logs.
 We can use `nodePort` to help forward on these new details.
 If we allow traffic to the expose tcp:31000 port, we should be able to hit it from outside the cluster.

+### Adding labels to pods

+Currently, the service does not have any in ports.